App-vNext/Polly/docs/resilience-pipelines.md

 ## Usage

-The `ResiliencePipeline` allow executing various synchronous and asynchronous user-provided callbacks as seen in the examples bellow:
+The `ResiliencePipeline` allow executing various synchronous and asynchronous user-provided callbacks as seen in the examples below:

 <!-- snippet: resilience-pipeline-usage -->
 ```cs